iamvickyav/student-to-software-developer/README.md

 * Knowledge of any one programming language (knowing Java would be a PLUS) is a must.
 You don't have to be an expert in that Programming language though.
 At least you should be able to code.
 * Should have laptop to try out things
 * Should have good internet connection to attend online sessions

+---

+### Why are we doing this

+> Youth is the best time.
+The way in which you utilize this period will decide the nature of coming years that lie ahead of you
+>
+>  -- Swami Vivekanandha

+Number of enthusiastic people are putting extraordinary efforts to take our country to next level.
+Now its time to do our part.
+We believe it's best to invest our time with Youth of this nation.
+Hence we are starting this effort for the Student community

+---

 If you are interested, please fill out this form - https://forms.gle/QXVHjZVzkB9diKVB7.